UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 retrieved from the Beijing Municipal Environmental Monitoring Center.
 It was sourced from the UCI Machine Learning Repository [here](https://archive-beta.ics.uci.edu/ml/datasets/beijing+multi+site+air+quality+data).

-This is the structure of each features in the data set.
+The structure of each this data set’s features are explored below.

     ## spec_tbl_df [420,768 × 18] (S3: spec_tbl_df/tbl_df/tbl/data.frame)
     ##  $ No     : num [1:420768] 1 2 3 4 5 6 7 8 9 10 ...